 Learn how to draw a great looking Screwdriver with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Screwdriver.
+By following the simple steps, you too can easily draw a perfect Screwdriver.

 Would you like to learn how to draw a screwdriver?
 This easy, step-by-step hand tool drawing tutorial will help you master the screwdriver outline.